Time to Buy Beat-Down Ambev S.A. (ABEV) Stock? Here is the INSIGHT

 Ambev S.A. had a pretty favorable run when it comes to the market performance.
 The 1-year high price for the company’s stock is recorded $3.95 on 06/08/21, with the lowest value was $2.38 for the same time period, recorded on 03/02/21.

-The company’s shares, operating in the sector of Consumer Defensive managed to top a trading volume set approximately around 4218412 for the day, which was evidently lower, when compared to the average daily volumes of the shares.
+The company’s shares, operating in the sector of Consumer Defensive managed to top a trading volume set approximately around 42125536 for the day, which was evidently higher, when compared to the average daily volumes of the shares.

 During the last month, 4 analysts gave the Ambev S.A. a BUY rating, 0 of the polled analysts branded the stock as an OVERWEIGHT, 5 analysts were recommending to HOLD this stock, 1 of them gave the stock UNDERWEIGHT rating, and 3 of the polled analysts provided SELL rating.

-Bearing in mind the latest performance of Ambev S.A., several moving trends are noted.
-Year-to-date Price performance of the company’s stock appears to be pessimistic, given the fact the metric is recording 20.59%.
-Additionally, trading for the stock in the period of the last six months notably improved by 19.84%, alongside a boost of 46.22% for the period of the last 12 months.
-The shares increased approximately by -1.34% in the 7-day charts and went down by 10.15% in the period of the last 30 days.
-Common stock shares were driven by 28.57% during last recorded quarter.
+If we look into the earlier routines of Ambev S.A., multiple moving trends are noted.
+Year-to-date Price performance of the company’s stock appears to be pessimistic, given the fact the metric is recording 12.42%.
+Additionally, trading for the stock in the period of the last six months notably improved by 13.91%, alongside a boost of 31.73% for the period of the last 12 months.
+The shares increased approximately by -6.78% in the 7-day charts and went down by 4.56% in the period of the last 30 days.
+Common stock shares were driven by 28.36% during last recorded quarter.